VasanthaRaman/MapDirections/README.md

 # MapDirections
-To provide Directions between two points of GMaps in android
+To provide Directions between two points of GMaps using android studio